sroberts12321/kyria_config/readme.md

 # Compile the keymap
 qmk compile -kb splitkb/kyria/rev1 -km kyria_config

-# Flash if successful
+# Flash with qmk or use QMK toolbox and select the .hex file
 qmk flash -kb splitkb/kyria/rev1 -km kyria_config

 ```

-## I use QMK toolbox to flash my .hex file

 # The Layout